sergueik/uru_serverspec/README.md

 ```

 This mechanism relies on Puppet [file type](https://github.com/puppetlabs/puppet/blob/cdf9df8a2ab50bfef77f1f9c6b5ca2dfa40f65f7/lib/puppet/type/file.rb)
 and its 'sourceselect'  attribute.
+Regrettably no similar URI for roles: `puppet:///modules/roles/serverspec/${role}` exists in Puppet,
+though logically the serverspec are logically more appropriate to associate with
+roles, than profiles.

-No equivalent mechanism is implemented with Chef yet.
+No equivalent mechanism of scanning the cookbooks is implemented with Chef yet.

 ### Internals
-One could provision Uru environment from a zip/tar archive, one can also construct a Puppet module for the same.
-This is a lightweight alternative to [DracoBlue/puppet-rvm](https://github.com/dracoblue/puppet-rvm) module, which is likely need to build Ruby from source anyway.
+One could provision __uru\_serverspec__ environment from a zip/tar archive, one can also construct a Puppet module for the same.
+This is a lightweight alternative to [DracoBlue/puppet-rvm](https://github.com/dracoblue/puppet-rvm) module,
+which is likely need to build Ruby from source anyway.

 The `$URU_HOME` home directory with Ruby runtime plus a handful of gems has the following structure:
 ![uru folder](https://raw.githubusercontent.com/sergueik/uru_serverspec/master/screenshots/uru-centos.png)